-With the year of 2019 approaching, voice search is not a fancy trend anymore; it’s a necessity.
+Now that 2010s are far in the past, voice search is not a fancy trend anymore; it’s a necessity.
 Let’s find out where this comes from and where it goes.

 Voice recognition technologies have reached a level that people use them for their web search queries as well as for commands like navigate home, order food, play music or make calls.